SuperCowPowers/zat/docs/examples.rst

 **Example Output:**
-To test this example run this example on your Bro IDS x509.log.
+Simply run this example script on your Bro IDS x509.log.

 ::